MikeMcC399/corepack/README.md

 ## How to Install

-### Default Installs

-Corepack is distributed with Node.js from version 14.19.0 up to (but not including) 25.0.0.
-Run `corepack enable` to install the required Yarn and pnpm binaries on your path.
+Corepack is available for installation as an npm module [corepack](https://www.npmjs.com/package/corepack) from the npm registry.
+See [npm Installs](#npm-installs) below.

+The distribution of Corepack through Node.js is being phased out in the long term and users are recommended to migrate to installation through npm instead.
+See [Node.js Installs](#nodejs-installs) below.

-### Manual Installs
+### npm Installs

 <details>
 <summary>Install Corepack using npm</summary>